by Orissa Arend

 He went on to say that schools built post-Katrina will be environmentally sound and that the energy savings will be money in the classroom.
 The first batch of schools to be built, commonly called the “Quick Start” schools, are already designed and have nice cafeterias and dishwashers.
 Moreover, the new Sodexo food contract – Sodexo provides food for all RSD schools in New Orleans – “allows us to make additional demands on them, including more locally produced food.
 We can buy all local if we want to.
 We have no contractual obligations,” said Vallas.
 He then warned the local shrimpers and farmers speaking at the news conference, “Just make your prices competitive.”

 Rethink is taking the huge step this year of starting after-school Rethink clubs at four public schools – two RSD-operated and two charters.
 This, they hope, is a first step toward building a nationwide Rethink movement.
 At the news conference, Supt.
 Vallas offered to open Rethink clubs at all 22 of the directly-operated RSD schools.
 Teachers who sponsor a club, he said, would receive a stipend.
+Rethink director Jane Wholey reports that although she was thrilled by the offer, they’ll have to take things at a slower pace to insure quality clubs.

 Sen. Mary Landrieu sent a representative to complement the Rethinkers on “a creative solution to a complex problem” and to let them know that “many people much your senior could learn from your example.”